OSDVF/LookingGlassPT/README.md

 - Loading scenes (many supported formats through [assimp](https://github.com/assimp/assimp))
 - Realtime path tracing
 - Input processing on one thread and rendering on another thread (event queue synchronization may be slow, but VS profiler shows 'not that much'🙃)
+- Works even if you set display scaling different than 100% (like me)

 ## Build
 - There was the aim to make this project portable, but it was tested only on Windows 10 x64 with GTX 1050 Mobile